martinaraffaelli/step1_DeMarchRaffaelliTaddei/README.md

 #### Structural Tests
 These tests focus on the structure and specific types of matrices (e.g.: vectors, that are Nx1 matrices, and scalars that are 1x1 matrices), to uncover potential edge cases in matrix multiplication.

-- `TEST(CriticalMatrixMultiplicationTest, Vectors);`
+- `TEST(CriticalMatrixMultiplicationTest, Vectors)`

 This test verifies the function's handling of vector multiplication.
 - `TEST(CriticalMatrixMultiplicationTest, VectorMatrix)`

 This test checks multiplication between a vector and a matrix.
 - `TEST(CriticalMatrixMultiplicationTest, MatrixVector)`

 This test checks multiplication between a matrix and a vector.
 - `TEST(CriticalMatrixMultiplicationTest, Scalars)`

 This test verifies the function's handling of scalar multiplication.
 - `TEST(CriticalMatrixMultiplicationTest, ScalarVector)`

 This test checks multiplication between a scalar and a vector.
 - `TEST(CriticalMatrixMultiplicationTest, OddDimMatrices)`

 This test examines matrices with odd dimensions to detect any odd-dimension related issues.
 - `TEST(CriticalMatrixMultiplicationTest, EvenDimMatrices)`

 This test examines matrices with even dimensions to detect any even-dimension related issues.

 #### Value-Based Tests
 In addition to the above, we've focused on specific numerical values within matrices to identify errors that depend on element values.
 For this suite we've used an *incremental approach*, starting with common scenarios (e.g.: Identity Matrices) and moving towards more specific ones (e.g.: SquareZerosMatrices).
 This approach was effective in detecting all 20 errors by running the function with matrices containing specific sets of values.

-- `TEST(CriticalMatrixMultiplicationTest, IdentityMatrix);`
+- `TEST(CriticalMatrixMultiplicationTest, IdentityMatrix)`

 This test uses identity matrices to check if the multiplication results are correct when using an identity matrix.
-- `TEST(CriticalMatrixMultiplicationTest, SquareZerosMatrices);`
+- `TEST(CriticalMatrixMultiplicationTest, SquareZerosMatrices)`

 This test checks the function's handling of matrices filled with zeros.
-- `TEST(CriticalMatrixMultiplicationTest, SquareOnesMatrices);`
+- `TEST(CriticalMatrixMultiplicationTest, SquareOnesMatrices)`

 This test examines the function's performance with matrices filled with ones.
-- `TEST(CriticalMatrixMultiplicationTest, SmallValuesRectangularMatrices);`
+- `TEST(CriticalMatrixMultiplicationTest, SmallValuesRectangularMatrices)`

 This test uses rectangular matrices with small values (0 to 10) to detect issues with small numerical values.
-- `TEST(CriticalMatrixMultiplicationTest, IntermediateValuesRectangularMatrices);`
+- `TEST(CriticalMatrixMultiplicationTest, IntermediateValuesRectangularMatrices)`

 This test uses rectangular matrices with intermediate values (11 to 20) to spot errors related to medium-sized values.
-- `TEST(CriticalMatrixMultiplicationTest, BigValuesRectangularMatrices);`
+- `TEST(CriticalMatrixMultiplicationTest, BigValuesRectangularMatrices)`

 This test uses rectangular matrices with large values (75 to 125) to detect issues with large numerical values.
-- `TEST(CriticalMatrixMultiplicationTest, NegativeValuesRectangularMatrices);`
+- `TEST(CriticalMatrixMultiplicationTest, NegativeValuesRectangularMatrices)`

 This test uses rectangular matrices with negative values (-10 to 0) to uncover problems related to negative numbers.

 ### Errors Detected
 Running the test cases many time, to generate as many random values as possible inside the matrices, we've detected the following errors: